dapritchard/jiraworklog/README.md

     * `duration`: a string specifying the name of the column providing the duration of the worklogs (this can be omitted or `null`).
     * `tags`: a string specifying the name of the column providing the tags for the worklogs.
 Tags are the mechanism that are used to identify which Jira issue, if any, that a given worklog corresponds to.
 A given worklog is allowed to have multiple tags, although only one tag can correspond to a Jira issue.
 If there are multiple tags then they are specified using a string that is separated by the `separator2` character.

-* `col_formats`: a mapping of entries specifying the formats in which the datetimes are provided.
+* `col_formats`: a mapping of entries providing various column parsing information.

+    The `start` and `end` columns specify the formats in which the datetimes are provided.
 The datetimes are parsed by the Python function `strptime` and which has formatting rules as described in the [strftime() and strptime() Format Codes](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes) section of the datetime Python documentation.
 For example, a datetime like `2021-01-29 15:45` following a year-month-day hour-minute format would be parsed using the formatting string `%Y-%m-%d %H:%M`.

     * `start`: a string specifying the worklogs start datetime format.
 This should be omitted or `null` if there is no start datetime column.
     * `end`: a string specifying the worklogs end datetime format.
 This should be omitted or `null` if there is no end datetime column.
     * `timezone` If your timezone information is already included within your worklog start and end datetime strings then this should be omitted or `null`.
 Otherwise, it is a string specifying your timezone.

-The list of known timezone strings can be found by running either `python -c 'import pytz, prettyprinter; prettyprinter.pprint(pytz.common_timezones)'` to see the most common timezones or `python -c 'import pytz, prettyprinter; prettyprinter.pprint(pytz.common_timezones)'` to see all of the timezones.
+    The list of known timezone strings can be found by running either `python -c 'import pytz, prettyprinter; prettyprinter.pprint(pytz.common_timezones)'` to see the most common timezones or `python -c 'import pytz, prettyprinter; prettyprinter.pprint(pytz.common_timezones)'` to see all available timezones.
     * `delimiter2` a length-1 string specifying the character upon which to split the tags (this can be omitted or `null`).
-For example, if the delimiter is specified as `:` and a given tags entry is `data processing:P9992-3` then the tags would be `data processing` and `P9992-3`.
+For example, if the delimiter is specified as `":"` and a given tags entry is `data processing:P9992-3` then the tags would be `data processing` and `P9992-3`.
 If `delimiter2` is omitted or `null` then no tag splitting is performed.

+* `dialect`: a mapping specifying the parsing of the delimiter-separated values data (this can be omitted or `null`). jiraworklog uses Python's csv library, and the parsing options exposed to the user are exactly those provided by the library and which are described in the [Dialects and Formatting Parameters](https://docs.python.org/3/library/csv.html#dialects-and-formatting-parameters) section of the Python csv documentation.
+Any option can be omitted or `null`, in which case the default value defined by the csv library is used.
+Note that `Dialect.strict` is always set to `True` by jiraworklog.
+    By default the csv library parses CSV files (i.e. `Dialect.delimiter` is specified as `','`).
+    The main question when constructing delimiter-separated values data is what to do when the delimiter appears as part of one of the entries.
+One approach is to escape the delimiter using a predetermined escape character such as `\`.
+When the escape character itself appears in the data it is itself escaped so that `\\` is interpreted as a literal `\`.
+Another approach is to quote an entire entry using a predetermined quoting character such as `"` so that for a CSV format an entry like `Me, Myself & Irene` would be presented as `"Me, Myself & Irene"`.
+The quoting character might itself appear in a given entry, in which case it also needs to be escaped, often by doubling the character so that `""` is interpreted as a literal `"` so that for a CSV format an entry like `The movie "Me, Myself & Irene"` would be presented as `"The movie ""Me, Myself & Irene"""` The `Dialect.quoting`, `Dialect.quotechar`, `Dialect.escapechar`, and `Dialect.doublequote` options in the csv library control the settings related to this consideration.

+    * `delimiter`: a length-1 string (this can be omitted or `null`).
+    * `doublequote`: either `true` or `false` (this can be omitted or `null`).
+    * `escapechar` a length-1 string (this can be omitted or `null`).
+    * `lineterminator` a string (this can be omitted or `null`).
+Note that this value currently has no effect on the csv library's parser.
+    * `quotechar`: a length-1 string (this can be omitted or `null`).
+    * `quoting`: one of `"QUOTE_MINIMAL"`, `"QUOTE_NONNUMERIC"`, or `"QUOTE_NONE"` (this can be omitted or `null`).
+    * `skipinitialwhitespace`: either `true` or `false` (this can be omitted or `null`).

 #### Excel worklog parsing

 ## Related software